What is UshUpgradeService.exe?

 To remove UshUpgradeService.exe from your computer do the following steps one by one.
 This will uninstall UshUpgradeService.exe if it was part of the software installed on your computer.

-- If the file is a part of a software program, then it will also have an uninstall program.
+- If the file is part of a software program, then it will also have an uninstall program.
 Then you can run the Uninstaller located at directory like C:Program Files>Ihr Firmenname>Dell ControlVault Host Components Installer >Credential Vault Upgrade Service> UshUpgradeService.exe_uninstall.exe.

 - Or the UshUpgradeService.exe was installed using the Windows Installer then to uninstall it Go to System Settings and open Add Or Remove Programs Option.